 First, from your WordPress dashboard, go to WooCommerce → Settings → Products → Product tables:

-Start by entering your personal license key and clicking on Save changes to enable the plugin.
+Start by entering your personal license key and clicking on Save Changes to enable the audio plugin store.

 Now, go through the rest of the options on the configuration page one by one and set them accordingly: